NATIONAL METH AWARENESS DAY

 NATIONAL METH AWARENESS DAY HISTORY

 In a proclamation signed by President George W. Bush in 2006, November 30th was set forth as National Meth Awareness Day.
+The observance serves two purposes.
+First, it aims to reach potential users with prevention methods.
+Second, the day increases awareness of programs and services available to current users.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!